jparghi/azure-api-poc/docs/architecture-diagrams.md

   API-->>SPA: 201 Created + payload
   SPA-->>Admin: Show success toast
 ```

+### How to read this diagram

+1. **Initiate the workflow.** The admin user submits the "Create User" form from the Angular frontend, which validates input and acquires an access token.
+2. **Follow the API call.** The SPA sends an authenticated POST request through APIM, which forwards it to the Spring Boot API.
+3. **Trace command handling.** The API maps the payload into a command object and invokes `UserService`, which persists the `UserAggregate` via `UserRepository`.
+4. **Record auditing actions.** `UserService` triggers `AuditService` to write an audit entry and emit a telemetry event to Application Insights.
+5. **Return the response.** The API responds with `201 Created`, the SPA relays success feedback to the admin, and telemetry confirms the operation completed.

 These diagrams can be copied into documentation portals or Azure DevOps wikis to communicate the system from multiple viewpoints.